thegworld/gtx-browser/docs/google_chrome_branded_builds.md

 - Java: `BuildConfig.IS_CHROME_BRANDED`
 - Grit: `<if expr="_google_chrome">`

-If possible, check an open source version into Chromium, so the feature continues to work as expected in the open source build.
+If possible, check an open source version into GTx Browser, so the feature continues to work as expected in the open source build.

 E.g.